 - It makes you pity yourself and maybe blame everyone around you.
 When you have depression, you tend to be a pessimist, and you are always negative and sad.
 You are grumpy and unreasonably mad.

 Depression is like a trap in your head, and your body is a helpless vessel that follows the negativity.
+According to Simon Rego, PsyD, chief psychologist at Montefiore Medical Center, “Some people who are diagnosed with depression do not report feeling depressed, sad or low, but rather, they report experiencing significantly diminished interest or pleasure in all, or almost all, activities most of the day, nearly every day.”
 Sad thoughts don’t stop coming, and they don’t go away.
 We may think that we know what depression is, but maybe just the definition, that it is just the feeling of being sad and problematic.
 However, it is much more than sorrow.
 People with depression need help, and they need someone to pull them out of the darkness; otherwise, they will be stuck there forever, or worse, find a terrible way out.